How to Write Email Copy That Sells and Wins New Customers

 - When Should You Cut Off a Toxic Relationship?

-When used right, analogy headlines promise a light, easy read that can be surprisingly delightful for your readers.
+When used right, analogy in subject lines promise a light, easy read that can be surprisingly delightful for your subscribers.
 Here are some ideas you can follow:

 - 10 Things Gardening Can Teach You About Life